phopley/Rodney/docs/04 Mission 1 Design Goal 1 Part 1.md

 We will call the first of these packages *servo_msgs* and it will define our messages.
 When built it will produce .h files for use by C++ code and will automatically create Python scripts.
 We will also recompile the Arduino library to produce .h files that will be used by our sketch.

-The files that make up this first package are available in the *servo_message folder*.
+The files that make up this first package are available in the [servo_msgs repository](https://github.com/phopley/servo_msgs "servo_msgs repository").
 The root of this folder contains a readme file documenting the package and two files that are required to always be present in a ROS package.
 These are the CmakeList.txt and the package.xml files, information about these files can be found in the tutorial on [creating ROS packages](http://wiki.ros.org/ROS/Tutorials/CreatingPackage "creating ROS packages").

 The msg folder within the package contains the definition files for our messages.
 The first of these is *servo_array.msg*